oils-for-unix/oils/regtest/aports.md

 As usual, there are notes at the top of each task file.
 Here is an overview.

+## Set Up Machine to avoid `sudo` prompts

+Add a file to `/etc/sudoers.d` so that `sudo` doesn't ask for a password after a given time period.
+Otherwise building the second shard may get "stuck".

+This is how I did it manually:

+    $ sudo visudo -f /etc/sudoers.d/no-timeout

+The result shoudl be:

+    $ sudo cat /etc/sudoers.d/no-timeout
+    Defaults:andy timestamp_timeout=-1

+The -1 value means it's cached forever.

 ## Set up Alpine chroot - `he.oils.pub`

 The first step is is in `regtest/aports-setup.sh`: